Protect Your Home While on Vacation

 - Don’t share plans on social media.
 Social media makes it easy to share great vacation experiences with family and friends, but it also has become a great way for burglars to learn when you will be away.
 It happens all the time, but just in case you don’t believe us, take a look at what happened to this unsuspecting family in Fontana, Calif. when they went on vacation to Las Vegas.

-- According to SocialMediaToday.com, 54% of burglars say posting status and whereabouts on social media is the most common mistake homeowners make.
+- According to SocialMediaToday.com, More than 75% of convicted burglars believe that theives use social media to identify their targets.
 So, while you may be tempted to check-in at every trendy hotspot you visit or show off photos of you lounging by the ocean or pool … don’t (at least until after you get home).
 If you’re a social media addict who breaks out in hives at the idea of not sharing every moment of your life online, hire a friend to housesit and keep an eye on things for the duration of your trip.

 - Know what your insurance policy covers.
 Mercury Insurance recommends that you speak with your local insurance agent before your vacation to ensure your homeowners or renters insurance policy covers potential losses that may occur in your absence.
 Additionally, keep an up-to-date inventory of everything that own to make the claim’s filing process easier, if necessary.